-In particular, we can draw the following corollaries using Lemma \ref{locAlgoMin} and known results from the literature.
-Due to the algorithms of~\cite{BodlaenderFKKT12}, which also work for multigraphs\footnote{These algorithms actually support weighted graphs without any major modification and in the same complexity.
-In this setting, parallel edges connecting two vertices are replaced by a single ``super-edge'' whose weight is the number of parallel edges.}, $\minlocProb$ can be solved in $\bigo^*(2^{|\Sigma|})$ time and space, or in $\bigo^*(4^{|\Sigma|})$ time and polynomial space.
-In particular, this also implies that $\locProb$ is fixed-parameter tractable with respect to the alphabet size.
-Moreover, the fpt-algorithm from~\cite{ThilikosSB05} directly implies that $\minlocProb$ is fixed-parameter tractable for parameter $\loc(\alpha)$ with linear fpt-running-time $g(\loc(\alpha))\bigo(n)$.
-Since $\cutwidthProb$ is $\NP$-complete already for graphs with maximum degree $3$ (see~\cite{MakedonEtAl1985}), we also derive a stronger statement compared to Theorem~\ref{locNPC}: $\locProb$ is $\NP$-complete even if every symbol has at most $3$ occurrences; if every symbol has at most $2$ occurrences, the complexity of $\locProb$ is open, while the case where every symbol has only one occurrence is trivial.
-If, on the other hand, the symbols have many occurrences in comparison to $|\alpha|$, i.e., $|\Sigma| = \bigo(\log(|\alpha|))$, then $\locProb$ can be solved in polynomial time, e.g., using the $\bigo^*(2^{|\Sigma|})$-time algorithm mentioned above.
+\begin{proof} In~\cite{BodlaenderFKKT12}, the authors present algorithms for $\cutwidthProb$ that run in $\bigo^*(2^{n})$ time and space, or in $\bigo^*(4^{n})$ time and polynomial space (where $n$ is the number of vertices), and they also work for multigraphs.\footnote{These algorithms actually support weighted graphs without any major modification and in the same complexity.
+In this setting, parallel edges connecting two vertices are replaced by a single ``super-edge'' whose weight is the number of parallel edges.} Hence, Lemma~\ref{locAlgoMin} implies that $\locProb$ can be solved in $\bigo^*(2^{|\Sigma|})$ time and space, or in $\bigo^*(4^{|\Sigma|})$ time and polynomial space. \end{proof} \begin{theorem} $\locProb$ is fixed-parameter tractable if parameterised by $\loc(\alpha)$.
+Moreover, it can be solved with linear fpt-running-time $g(\loc(\alpha))\bigo(|\Sigma|)$. \end{theorem}